gjustin40/CNN-Car-Model-Classification/README.md

 - Extract particular feature from image and classify with Machine Learning
 - We tried to use various descriptors, but It was hard to apply other descriptor for extracting features except '(Hu) Moment invariant'
 - In this case, we use 'Decision Tree' for classification model.
-- This method need specific image.
+- This method need specific image.<br>
- ####Convert RGB to grayscale and make it to binary image to apply 'hu moment' function.
+>>> Convert RGB to grayscale and make it to binary image to apply 'hu moment' function.
- ####(background should be black and grill should be white to get the shape parameter of it from 'hu moment' function)
+(background should be black and grill should be white to get the shape parameter of it from 'hu moment' function)

 ### 2. Deep Learning
 - Trouble with selecting descriptors, we moved on to Deep Learning, CNN.